CassandraMaldonado/LLM_Healthcare/README.md

 | Context Precision | 64% | 85% | +21 pp |
 | Context Recall | 70% | 89% | +19 pp |

-These RAGAS scores indicate that fine-tuning improved not only accuracy but also contextual grounding — the model now generates answers that are more faithful to the retrieved evidence.
+These RAGAS scores indicate that fine-tuning improved not only accuracy but also contextual grounding, the model now generates answers that are more faithful to the retrieved evidence.

 ### 4. Key Takeaways